Search for messages#

 To access files recently shared in a channel:

-• Select the Use the Channel Files icon to search for files attached to messages in a given channel. icon to the right of the channel name to access file operations recently shared in that channel.
+- Select the - icon to the right of the channel name to access file operations recently shared in that channel.

-• Select the channel name, select the View Info Use the Channel Info icon to access additional channel management options. icon, then select Operations in the right pane.
+- Select the channel name, select the View Info - icon, then select Operations in the right pane.

 Search modifiers#